axelpale/yamdog/api.md

 - *opts*
   - optional object with props:
     - *aliasesLabel*
       - optional string, default 'Aliases: '.
-For the primary unit.
+The label to use in the primary output block.
+The label is followed by a list of alias links.
     - *aliasOfLabel*
       - optional string, default 'Alias of '.
-For the alias-only units.
+The label to use in the alias blocks.
+The label is followed by a link to the primary.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>